Zhouyuan-Chen/Zhouyuan-Chen/README.md

 ### Recent Plan

-I plan to learn some stuff about NPR, especially for the drawline alogrithms, hope I am able to make a animation demo later...
+I plan to learn some stuff about NPR, especially the line-drawing algorithms.
+Doing so would help me review my knowledge of topology or OpenGl using, hope I am able to make an interesting demo later...

 After entering graduate college, I would like to make my study more specific and focus on rendering/simulation/geometry.